Sweden requests detention order for WikiLeaks’ Assange

 The statute of limitations in the rape case expires in August next year.
 Assange has denied wrongdoing, asserting that the allegations were politically motivated and that the sex was consensual.

+A police officer who heard the women’s accounts decided there was reason to suspect they were victims of sex crimes and handed the case to a prosecutor.
+Neither of the alleged victims has been named publicly.

+Assange faces a maximum of four years in prison in Sweden if he is convicted of the rape.

-Persson said the day and time for the detention hearing at the Uppsala District Court north of Stockholm that will make the decision has not yet been decided.
+Persson said the day and time for the detention hearing regarding Assange at the Uppsala District Court north of Stockholm that will make the decision has not yet been decided.

 “However, in my view, the Swedish case can proceed concurrently with the proceedings in the U.K.,” Persson said in a statement.